mk-fg/reliable-discord-client-irc-daemon/README.md

 and either send it translated as `I use 🐧 btw`, or return error notice if such emoji isn't available in that discord and not on a list of generic unicode ones.

+Some emojis are global and auto-translated to unicode characters, listed in `rdircd.unicode-emojis.txt.gz` file, which is normally looked up next to rdircd script, but `msg-emoji-unicode-list-file` option allows to set different path or disable using it.

 Set `msg-mention-re` / `msg-emoji-re` to an empty value to disable such translations.

 <a name=hdr-quick_edits_deletes_for_just-sent_messages></a>